cmotte4git/paradime-dbt-social-challenge/README.md

 ## Methodology

 ### Kimball's Data Warehouse Approach
-I have modeled the data using Kimball’s approach with dimension and fact tables.
+I modeled the data using Kimball’s dimension and fact tables approach.
 Type-2 Slowly Changing Dimensions (SCD2) are implemented to track historical changes in categories and YouTube channel names.
+I also insert dummy values in dimensions to always keep integrity when doing INNER JOIN between fact and dimensions.
+I created a macro (inspired by gitlab dbt stack) to insert dummmy values dynamically depending of data type and name.

 ### Data Transformation Using dbt
 - **Staging Models**: Raw data from the YouTube API is loaded into staging tables (`stg_yt_trending`, `stg_yt_category`).
 Here, I apply light transformations to ensure data quality, such as removing duplicates and handling null values.